biolink/biolink-model/docs/OntologyClass.md

  * [OrganismTaxon](OrganismTaxon.md) - A classification of a set of organisms.
 Examples: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
 Can also be used to represent strains or subspecies.
  * [RelationshipType](RelationshipType.md) - An OWL property used as an edge label

-## Mixin for

- * [Attribute](Attribute.md) (mixin)  - A property or characteristic of an entity.
-For example, an apple may have properties such as color, shape, age, crispiness.
-An environmental sample may have attributes such as depth, lat, long, material.

 ## Referenced by class

  *  **[Association](Association.md)** *[association type](association_type.md)*  <sub>OPT</sub>  **[OntologyClass](OntologyClass.md)**